Harlan Miller

-Harlan Miller (born June 20, 1994) is an American football safety for the Massachusetts Pirates of the Indoor Football League (IFL).
-He played college football at Southeastern Louisiana, and was drafted by the Arizona Cardinals in the sixth round of the 2016 NFL Draft.
+Harlan Miller (born June 20, 1994) is an American former professional football safety.
+He most recently played for the Massachusetts Pirates of the Indoor Football League (IFL).
+He played college football for the Southeastern Louisiana Lions, and was selected by the Arizona Cardinals in the sixth round of the 2016 NFL draft.

 Professional career

 Arizona Cardinals

-Miller was selected in the sixth round (205th overall) by the Arizona Cardinals in the 2016 NFL Draft.
+Miller was selected in the sixth round (205th overall) by the Arizona Cardinals in the 2016 NFL draft.
 He signed a four-year contract with the Cardinals on May 9, 2016.
 On September 3, 2016, Miller was released by the Cardinals, but was signed to the practice squad the next day.
 He was promoted to the active roster on December 19, 2016.

 On September 2, 2017, Miller was waived by the Cardinals and was signed to the practice squad the next day.
 He was promoted to the active roster on November 13, 2017.
 He was waived on November 28, 2017 and was re-signed to the practice squad.
 He was promoted back to the active roster on December 7, 2017.

 On May 9, 2018, Miller was released by the Cardinals.
 On August 15, 2018, Miller was re-signed by the Cardinals.
 He was waived on September 1, 2018.